-I write about value & dividend investing from the perspective of a Canadian.
+I write about value, dividend, and growth investing from the perspective of a Canadian.
 I invest in individual stocks on the US stock exchanges and the Toronto Stock Exchange.

 As I write, I reflect on my own actions and results, which is an amazing exercise.
 I encourage individual investors who enjoy writing to try it.

-I appreciate the work done by SA staff & authors and love the community that engages in meaningful discussions.
+I appreciate the work done by SA staff & authors and love the SA community that engages in meaningful discussions.

-Over 30 years of investing in individual stocks.
+Over 35 years of investing in individual stocks.
 Extensive business experience with small to mid-size companies, including as CEO.
 Many hundreds of blog posts on financial and economic matters since 2008.
-Focus on value with catalysts for upside price action.
+Focus on value with catalysts for upside price action; and biotech.
 Background as a physician and pharmaceutical inventor and entrepreneur, however focus now is global and involves almost all economic categories.

-1. Pays 3-4% yield
+1. Pays 6% to 7% yield

 2. Offers 10%-11% annual dividend growth